 You’ll have to read labels, but most natural foods stores will also sell at least one local brand of whole grain bread that’s vegan.

 Nearly all freshly-baked white flour baguettes made by regional bakeries are vegan.
 Just check the label to be sure.
-Similarly, you’ll want to ask to confirm but the white flour bagels at your local bagel shop should be vegan as well.
+Similarly, you’ll want to ask to confirm, but nearly all your local bagel shop’s offerings should be vegan as well.

 Bread Machines